mi4uu/vscode-kittycoder/template/chat/chat-de.rdt.md

 # AI Chat in German

-This template lets you chat with Privy in German.
+This template lets you chat with KittyTheCoder in German.

 ## Template